 What I’m Harvesting:

 Yes!
 Harvesting in April!
-This month I’m hoping to be able to get our first harvest of asparagus.
-I bought some 1 year old roots two years ago.
+This month, if the weather is favorable, I can start harvesting asparagus.
+I bought some 1 year old roots a few years ago.
 I had to wait 2 years before I could harvest them.
-They’ve grown fantastic in the last few years, so I’m excited to see how they’ll do this year, and how much of a harvest we’ll get from them!
+Since then, they’ve grown fantastic in the last few years, and our harvest of them grows each year!

 Looking for tips on what to plant in other months?

 What are you planting in April?
 Do you have any specific garden chores you need to do this month?
 I’d love to hear about it below!